AI-for-Education/voice-ai-evaluation-framework/README.md

    - **CAN vs REF** metrics: `WER_can_ref`, `ACC_can_ref (EGRA_ACC)` plus counts `S_can_ref`, `D_can_ref`, `I_can_ref`, `C_can_ref (EGRA_COR)`, `N_can_ref`.
    - **CAN vs HYP** metrics: `WER_can_hyp`, `ACC_can_hyp (ASR_EGRA_ACC)` plus counts `S_can_hyp`, `D_can_hyp`, `I_can_hyp`, `C_can_hyp (ASR_EGRA_COR)`, `N_can_hyp`.
    - **REF vs HYP** metrics: `WER_ref_hyp`, `ACC_ref_hyp` plus counts `S_ref_hyp`, `D_ref_hyp`, `I_ref_hyp`, `C_ref_hyp`, `N_ref_hyp`.
-   - Column names that include aliases (e.g., `ACC_can_ref (EGRA_ACC)`) expose both the base metric and the traditional EGRA naming.
+   - Column names that include aliases (e.g., `ACC_can_ref (EGRA_ACC)`) expose both the base metric and the specific EGRA naming.
-   - WER and ACC values are percentages (0–100); the raw counts remain absolute integers.
+   - WER and ACC values are percentages (0–100); the raw counts are absolute integers.
    - **Agreement**: `MAE_COR = |EGRA_COR − ASR_EGRA_COR|` which represents the absolute difference in number of correct tokens between annotator-based and ASR-based evaluations.
    - All learner metadata merged in (e.g., `gender`, `age`).

-2. **Pair-specific summary folders** — the pipeline creates three sibling directories under `input_output_data/output/`:
+2. **Pair-specific summary folders** — within the same experiment directory you will find three
+   subfolders:

    | Folder | Alignment pair | Files inside |
    |--|--|--|